svishwari/svishwari/hux/api/README.md

 With IDE integration, a user can configure black so that it automatically runs on file save.

-here is how to configure for the common IDEs
+Here is how to configure for the common IDEs:

 #### PyCharm
 https://black.readthedocs.io/en/stable/editor_integration.html#pycharm-intellij-idea